shahcompbio/pypeliner/docs/tutorial.rst

 Splitting and Merging
 ---------------------

-If, the input files to ``bwa aln`` and ``bwa samse`` are large, it may be beneficial to split these files into several chunks and run ``bwa aln`` and ``bwa samse`` on each chunk independently.
+If the input files to ``bwa aln`` and ``bwa samse`` are large, it may be beneficial to split these files into several chunks and run ``bwa aln`` and ``bwa samse`` on each chunk independently.
 To do so we need 2 ingredients: a python function that splits the input file and a python function that merges the output file.

 With pypeliner, we do not need to decide where to store the split files, that is done automatically.
-To facilitate this, we need to provide a splitting function that uses a callback function to determine the filename in which to store each chunk::
+To facilitate this, we need to provide a split function that uses a callback function to determine the filename in which to store each chunk::

     def split_file_byline(in_filename, lines_per_file, out_filename_callback):